Leo-Hoang/cushon-assignment-app/README.md

 6. React Hook Form: I only scratched the surfice of the form validation features, but it did allow me to the form structure for the investment page easily.
 7. Git: Self explanitory.

-If I had more time, I would've liked to use JUnit and run some unit tests.
+If I had more time, I would've liked to use JUnit (Addition: Was meant to write Cypress, not JUnit... ) and run some unit tests.
 In an application which handles data and especially finance, it's imperative.
 Unfortunately I planned to only do this at the end, and I wasn't able to.

 **CONCLUSION**